solliancenet/microsoft-redis-cache-migration/01_Introduction/01_Overview.md

 ## Azure Cache for Redis

-Microsoft offers a fully managed Redis environment as a Platform as a Service (PaaS) [Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/Redis/overview).
+Microsoft offers a fully managed Redis cache environment to support your data cache, content cache, session store and many other applications as a Platform as a Service (PaaS) offering.
 In this fully managed environment, the operating system and software updates are automatically applied, as well as the implementation of high availability and protection of the data.
+For more overview about the Redis cache offering in Azure, reference the [About Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview) documentation page.

 Although we will solely focus on the managed service, Redis can also run in Azure Virtual machines..